-The fact is, entering these fandom spaces comes with a series of landmines talent has to look out for.
+The unfortunate fact is that entering these fandom spaces comes with a series of landmines talent has to look out for.
 Words and intentions can be misconstrued, hate for a character can spill into hate for the performer, and a whole host of unrealistic expectations can be placed upon them.
-It’s a risky game becoming such a high-profile figure, especially when one is determined to change the status quo.
+It’s a risky game to become such a high-profile figure, especially when one is determined to change the status quo.

 Brie Larson’s response to playing Captain Marvel in the future

-Her candid response to the question becomes glaring in the light of all the backlash she’s received and it gives the impression that she doesn’t know the fate of her future in the MCU.
+Her candid response to the question becomes glaring in the light of all the backlash she’s received, and it gives the impression that she doesn’t know the fate of her future in the MCU.
 She might even be done with the role soon.
-Captain Marvel made a cameo appearance at the end of Ms. Marvel and she’ll be in the Captain Marvel sequel The Marvels, but what lies ahead for the character?
+Captain Marvel made a cameo appearance at the end of Ms. Marvel, and she stars in the Captain Marvel sequel The Marvels, but what lies ahead for the character?

 Do people dislike Brie Larson because of how she portrayed Captain Marvel?

 There’s no denying that Larson is an accomplished actress with a deep understanding of character work and beautiful execution, but Captain Marvel has its problems and requires a nuanced take to fully investigate its mistakes.
 The cause of the movie’s narrative downfall is likely due to its haphazard nature.
-As the MCU is wont to do, (see: Spider-Man in Captain America: Civil War) they threw her character into Avengers: Infinity War, then rushed out a solo movie prior to Endgame, and none of it felt fluid.
-Audiences wondered where she’s been all this time and there wasn’t any great sense of planning to alleviate concerns.
+As the MCU is wont to do (see Spider-Man in Captain America: Civil War), they threw her character into Avengers: Infinity War, then rushed out a solo movie prior to Endgame, and none of it felt fluid.
+Audiences wondered where she’d been all this time, and there wasn’t any great sense of planning to alleviate concerns.
 This started the character off on the wrong foot.

 Is the hate against Brie Larson just a case of sexism?